lumen-org/lumen/doc/manual.md

 These are the five main components and their most important function, see also the screenshot.

  1. Toolbar: Load models and create new visualizations
- 2. Schema panel: Shows the data attributes and random variables of the model that is shown in the active visualization.
+ 2. Schema panel: Shows the data attributes/random variables of the model that is shown in the active visualization.
- 3. Specification panel: Lets you modify the assignment of data attributes  / random variables of the model to visual variables in order to change the active visualization.
+ 3. Specification panel: Lets you modify the assignment of data attributes/random variables of the model to visual variables in order to change the active visualization.
  Also, it lets you choose which semantic facets to enable.
- Facets are layers in a visualization that show a particular aspect of model and its data.
+ Facets are layers in a visualization that show a particular aspect of model and/or its data.
  4. Dashboard: A pannable container that holds all the visualizations that you have created on an virtually infinite canvas.
  5. Visualization (contained in the dashboard): The visualization as configured in the specification.
  No limits on how many visualizations you can have at once on the dashboard.